-Based on the above analysis the district is projected to achieve its district-specific 2015 SBx7-7 compliance target through a combination of passive and active savings.
+Based on the above analysis the district is projected to achieve its district-specific 2015 and 2020 SBx7-7 compliance target in 2015 through a combination of passive and active savings.
 Appendix C, Worksheet 24, includes a comparison of conservation savings required to meet SBx7-7 compliance targets to the savings expected as a result of existing and planned programs, including passive savings due to code changes.

-For the purpose of this analysis it is assumed that there will be a linear reduction in GPCD from 2015-2020 to achieve the district-specific 2020 SBx7-7 compliance target.
-Programs required to achieve 2020 SBx7-7 compliance will be outlined in the next Conservation Master Plan for the district, which will be included in the 2015 UWMP.
+For the purpose of this analysis it is assumed that GPCD will remain flat from 2015 through 2020.
+However, it is likely that additional programs will be offered as part of Cal Water's ongoing conservation program.
 The activity level of each future program will depend on Cal Water's success in obtaining the necessary funding through the CPUC rate case process.

 As part of the Conservation Master Plan development, one page program summaries, or fact sheets, were developed for each recommended program.
-These fact sheets provide a quick reference summarizing program design and marketing, expected level of customer participation, projected water savings, and proposed program expenditure for the period 2011 - 2015.
-The fact sheets for the Antelope Valley District are included in Appendix G.
+These fact sheets provide a quick reference summarizing program design and marketing, expected level of customer participation, projected water savings, and proposed program expenditure for the period 2011-2015.
+The fact sheets for the Kern River Valley District are included in Appendix G.